Robert Douglas Aitken

-Robert Douglas Aitken (born 1900, died 1974) was a medical missionary, botanist, and founder of The Donald Fraser Hospital in South Africa.
+Robert Douglas Aitken (28 April 1900 – 19 April 1974) was a South African medical missionary, botanist, and founder of The Donald Fraser Hospital.
 Aitken proposed a system of curative and preventive medicine and trained black nurses for his hospital in Sibasa.

 Early life and education

-Robert Douglas Aitken was born on the Island of St. Helena on April 28, 1900 and in 1905 his parents moved their family to Durban, Natal.
+Robert Douglas Aitken was born in 1900 on the Island of Saint Helena.
+In 1905, his parents moved their family to Durban, Natal.
 He attended Durban's Boys High School and upon graduation he attended the University of Cape Town, where he earned his B.Sc degree.
 From there he went on to earn his M.Sc degree at Natal College in Pietermaritzburg and then studied at the University of South Africa, where studying botany and performing botanical research.

 Aitken chose to pursue a PhD at Edinburgh University, where he wrote his thesis on hematology.
 During his time there he received several awards for his work; Aitken was chosen as the Vans Dulop Scholar in Materia Medica and Medicine (1926) and both the Sir Arthur Conan Doyle Prize and the Wightman Prize in Clinical Medicine (1929).
 Aitken claimed that he was called by God to perform missionary work.
 Before graduating in 1926, Aitken worked with the Edinburgh Medical Missionary Society in the Edinburgh Medical Mission Hospital for two months in the summer in Nazareth, Israel.